n2geoff/testit/README.md

 ## Methods

 To stay minimal, `test.it` only has 3 core functions:
 - `it` to capture your tests
 - `run` to execute yours tests
-- and `expects` to write your test assertions
+- and `expects` to write your assertions

 While you can use your own assertion library, the included `expects` provides the following methods for writing your tests: